King Kong (franchise): Video games

 In 2023, Zen Studios released a three pack video game collection for Pinball FX called Godzilla vs. Kong: Pinball Pack which features three tables, Kong Pinball, Godzilla Pinball and Godzilla vs. Kong Pinball.

 Also in 2023, GameMill Entertainment released Skull Island: Rise of Kong for all platforms.

 In 2024 a trio of King Kong games were released.
 Hunted Cow Studios and Tilting Point released the mobile game Godzilla x Kong: Titan Chasers, 7Levels released Kong: Survivor Instinct for the PC and consoles, and Supersocial released Monsterverse Supersocial Roblox Experience for Roblox.

 Also in 2024, a fully licensed electronic arcade whacking game machine called Godzilla vs. Kong Smasher was released by Unis Technology.

 In January 2025, a purchasable outfit based on King Kong's appearance in the Monsterverse series was added to Fortnite Battle Royale.

 In April 2025, Stern Pinball released a King Kong themed Pinball table called King Kong: Myth of Terror Island.
 The table comes in Pro, Premium, and Limited Editions.

-In October 2025, IGG Inc. will release a collaboration event with Godzilla x Kong: The New Empire and their RPG Doomsday: Last Survivors.
+In October 2025, IGG Inc. released a collaboration event with Godzilla x Kong: The New Empire and their RPG Doomsday: Last Survivors.

+In April 2026, Call of Duty: Mobile featured an update for season four featuring a tie in with Godzilla x Kong: The New Empire.
+It allows the players to use either King Kong or Godzilla as an operator.

 Besides starring in his own games, King Kong was the obvious influence behind other city-destroying gigantic apes, such as George from the Rampage series, Woo from King of the Monsters (who was modeled after the Toho version of the character), and Congar from War of the Monsters, as well as giant apes worshipped as deities, like Chaos and Blizzard from Primal Rage whose beast classification is listed as "Kong" on the toy packaging.